Join Us

 Shrink wrap is a plastic film that can be stretched over awkwardly shaped items and heated to shrink to tightly fit its contours and crevices as if stuck to it – all without any kind of adhesive.

-This protective packaging comes in sheets and on rolls
+This protective packaging comes in sheets and on rolls.

 So, when was shrink wrap invented?
 The process of heating and stretching polythene sheets and cooling them and then reversing the process was first trialled in the US as a potential packaging process in the 1960s.
 It was then refined and had its first commercial use in 1981 in the US.

 As to who invented shrink wrap, its provenance is murky.
-It is claimed that the process was actually invented in the 1960’s at WR Grace and company, by Robert D. Lowry, John Dreyfuss and John W. Harrison of Winchester Massachusetts in the US.
+It is claimed that the process was actually invented in the 1960s at WR Grace and company, by Robert D. Lowry, John Dreyfuss and John W. Harrison of Winchester Massachusetts in the US.
 The process was then refined and rolled out for industrial use by Global Wrap LLC in the US in 1981.

 What is shrink wrap made of?

 Shrink wrap is made of plastic.
 What type of plastic is shrink wrap made from depends on how it is to be used, but typically it is made from plastic polymer – usually low density polythene or, sometimes, PVC.
 It can also be made from biaxially orientated polypropylene, a more complex version of polythene.
-What they all have in common is that they are made of long chain molecules that, in their natural state, tangle round each other like spaghetti.
+What they all have in common is that they are made of long chain molecules that, in their natural state, tangle around each other like spaghetti.

 How to use shrink wrap